Matatika/matatika-docs/content/data-sources.md

 # {{page.title}}

-The documentaion for our supported datasources.
+The documentation for our supported data sources.
 {: .fs-5 }